tdelora/audioGPIOTrigger/README.md

   - Blue and yellow (I used yellow heat shrink tube)
   - Green and white (I used green heat shrink tube)
   - Red and black (I used black heat shrink tube)

+Note: In the current setup the red and black wires in the RJ12 Harness are not utilized.

 ## Create the Internal (Princess) Phone Harness